SpaceKatt/ftrucli/README.md

 ### Usage

-This section contains the CLI help messages and some examples
+This section contains the CLI help messages and some examples.

 #### Help Dump